The Lord’s Day

 Would you stand for God’s blessing.

 through Jesus Christ our Lord until the day break and shadows flee away.
 Amen.

-© First Presbyterian Church.
+© 2019 First Presbyterian Church.

 This transcribed message has been lightly edited and formatted for the Web site.
 No attempt has been made, however, to alter the basic extemporaneous delivery style, or to produce a grammatically accurate, publication-ready manuscript conforming to an established style template.